Ultrasonic Liquid Flow Meter with Thermal Energy/BTU Capability

 MAG Meter Complimentary Product line

 Ultrasonic Meter Transducer Installation requirements: On this flow meter, as well as of all flow meters, it is CRITICAL that the pipe remains full at all times.
 This meter requires that the flow remain relatively consistent.
 Note 10 diameters clear of obstruction upstream and 5 diameters down.
+As well, it is important to ensure the LCD Display is not out in the Direct Sun, provide a shade cover for the LCD so that it will retain the high contrast required for viewing the values.

 Simple Overview how Ultrasonic Flow Meters Work